Glen Payne

-Glen Payne (October 20, 1926 – October 15, 1999) served for fifty-five years as a Southern gospel music singer.
-He is known for being the lead singer of The Cathedral Quartet.
+Glen Weldon Payne (October 20, 1926 – October 15, 1999) was a Southern gospel vocalist who served for 55 years and was known for being the lead vocalist for The Cathedral Quartet.

 Early years

 Payne was a child of the Great Depression.
 His parents were cotton farmers in Texas.

 At age 17 in 1944, he joined the Stamps-Baxter Quartet.
 Payne was also a member of the Lester Stamps Quartet, The Stamps All-Stars, and The Stamps-Ozark Quartet.
 In 1956, he joined The Weatherford Quartet, which featured Glen, Earl and Lily Fern Weatherford, Armond Morales, and George Younce.
 Younce was later replaced by Henry Slaughter.

 Career

 In 1963, Weatherfords members Glen, Bobby Clark, and Danny Koker departed to work for evangelist Rex Humbard at the Cathedral of Tomorrow in Akron, Ohio.
 Together, they formed the Cathedral Trio.
 With the addition of bass singer George Younce a year later, the Cathedral Trio became the Cathedral Quartet.
 The Cathedrals immediately became a sensation with their smooth quartet sound.
-Over the next 36 years, the Cathedrals won numerous Singing News Fan Awards and had several number one hits on the Southern Gospel Charts including Step into The Water, Boundless Love, and He Made a Change.
+Over the next 35 years, the Cathedrals won numerous Singing News Fan Awards and had several number one hits on the Southern Gospel Charts including Step into The Water, Boundless Love, and He Made a Change.
 While the quartet saw several different people hold the tenor, baritone and pianist positions, Payne and Younce remained the guiding forces of the quartet until Glen's death in 1999 during the Cathedral's farewell retirement tour.
 Payne and Younce were the only lead and bass singers the Cathedrals ever had.

 During the 1970s, the Cathedrals were regulars on Sunday Morning Television appearing on "The Gospel Singing Jubilee" and also appeared in several Billy Graham Crusades.
 They also appeared on NBC's "Today" show.
 During the 1990s, the Cathedrals were regulars on the "Gaither Homecoming" videos and were generally recognized as the top quartet in Southern Gospel music.

-Glen was the willing "target" of many of MC George's jokes and icebreakers during the quartet's run.
+Glen was the willing "target" of many of emcee George's jokes and icebreakers during the quartet's run.
 George often referred to Glen as "The Old Man".
 Glen's signature song was We Shall See Jesus.

 Glen sat as a member of the board of directors of the National Quartet Convention and the Southern Gospel Museum and Hall of Fame for many years, being enshrined in the SGMA Hall of Fame at Dollywood in Pigeon Forge, Tennessee itself in 1998.